Uninterruptible Power Supply (UPS) Systems

 Protecting your company against loss of data

-A UPS is one of the most important investments you can make when you purchase a computer.
+A UPS is one of the most important investments you can make.
 Not only does it protect your hardware but prevents data loss; increasing user productivity.
-When the electrical current going to your device is not steady, it can have dire consequences for your servers and computers.
+When the electrical current going to your device is not steady, it can have costly consequences for your business.

 “We have more visibility over the power and environmental conditions at each site and with the addition of video, we are instantly alerted if somebody has gone into a comms room without permission as well as full audit trail of any changes.”